RobLoach/raylib-aseprite/README.md

 ## Usage

-This is a single-file header.
+This is a header-only library.
 To use it, define `RAYLIB_ASEPRITE_IMPLEMENTATION` in one .c source file before including *raylib-aseprite.h*.
 You will also have to link the raylib dependency.

 ### Example